5 Letter Word Ends In H

 1. Identify High‑Scoring Anchors – Look for existing letters on the board that can serve as the first four letters (e.g., “C‑R‑U‑S”).
 Adding an h at the end can turn “crus” into crush for a 12‑point boost.

 2. Create Parallel Plays – Use the h to start a new word vertically or horizontally.
-Here's one way to look at it: placing flash horizontally can allow you to build h as the first letter of hatch vertically.
+To give you an idea, placing flash horizontally can allow you to build h as the first letter of hatch vertically.

 3. use Blank Tiles – If you lack an h, consider using a blank tile as a wildcard to complete the word, preserving the high‑value potential.